chris-dykes-j/chris-dykes-j/README.md

-I'm a noob programmer, student, and drummer.
-I have varying degrees of experience with Java, Python, JS, PHP, and Rust.
-I will be finishing up a blog site in the next month, and will be working on various projects while working through the semester.
+I'm a student, drummer, and aspiring web developer.
+I have varying levels of experience with Java, Python, JS, PHP, Rust, and C++.

 The j is for Jazz!